-Once the Trigger condition is detected, the DOP3000 acquires the number of profiles as defined in the field named "and record".
+Once the Trigger condition is detected, the UDOP acquires the number of profiles as defined in the field named "and record".
 If the button named "Wait for Trigger between each profile" is checked, the acquisition of the next profile will wait until theTrigger condition is detected at the BNC.
 Therefore each profile must satisfy the Trigger condition.

-After the last profile has been acquired, the DOP3000 stops the acquisition.
+After the last profile has been acquired, UDOP stops the acquisition.
 The user can then store the measured data or repeat a new acquisition.

-If the additional software package "Advanced recording features" is installed, the DOP3000 checks if it must acquire an other set of profiles, which is the case when the value entered in the button named "Repeat the sequence" is greater than 1.
+UDOP checks if it must acquire an other set of profiles, which is the case when the value entered in the button named "Repeat the sequence" is greater than 1.